sjs2109/CNN-text-classification-keras/README.md

 # CNN-text-classification-keras

-It is simplified implementation of [Implementing a CNN for Text Classification in TensorFlow](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) in Keras as functional api
+It is implementation of [Implementing a CNN for Text Classification in TensorFlow](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) in Keras as functional api Also it use 10-folding cross-validation and early stop
 # Requirements
 - [Python 3.5.2](https://www.python.org/)
 - [Keras 2.1.2](http://keras.io/)